 1. You will be given a situation and asked to write a letter explaining that situation.
 This letter can be written in any style, formal, semi-formal, or personal.

-2. You will need to write an essay in response to a problem, argument, or point of view.
+2. You will need to write an essay responding to a problem, argument, or point of view.
 This essay needs to be written in a more personal style than what you’ve written in the Academic section.

 4. Speaking: 12-14 Minutes